 How Is Military Divorce Different?
+An Annapolis Lawyer Knows.

-At Reinstein, Glackin & Herriott, LLC, in Annapolis and Rockville, Maryland, we serve military personnel and their spouses at Joint Base Andrews, Fort Meade, Naval Surface Warfare Center (Indian Head Division), Walter Reed National Military Medical Center, United States Naval Academy, Joint Base Anacostia-Bolling, Patuxent River Naval Air Station and Aberdeen Proving Ground.
+At Reinstein, Glackin & Herriott, LLC, in Annapolis, Maryland, we serve military personnel and their spouses at Joint Base Andrews, Fort Meade, Naval Surface Warfare Center (Indian Head Division), Walter Reed National Military Medical Center, United States Naval Academy, Joint Base Anacostia-Bolling, Patuxent River Naval Air Station and Aberdeen Proving Ground.
 We understand the challenges of dividing military pensions and benefits and the necessity to keep divorce from affecting one’s career or security clearance.

 Understanding Retirement Pay And Military Pensions